alecthomas/kong/README.md

 kong.Parse(&cli, kong.Configuration(kong.JSON, "/etc/myapp.json", "~/.myapp.json"))
 ```

+[See the tests](https://github.com/alecthomas/kong/blob/master/resolver_test.go#L103) for an example of how the JSON file is structured.

 ### `Resolver(...)` - support for default values from external sources

 Resolvers are Kong's extension point for providing default values from external sources.
 As an example, support for environment variables via the `env` tag is provided by a resolver.
 There's also a builtin resolver for JSON configuration files.